KaniahDunn/book-list/README.md

 To use:

 - clone this repo
-- in termimal run npm install
+- in termimal run 'npm install' to install node modules
+- run 'node server.js'
 - navigate to localhost:3000